Karalius/etsy-scraper/README.md

 # Scrape-etsy v1.0

 This scraper is based on https://www.etsy.com/c/art-and-collectibles.
-Currently it can scrape the following keywords:
+Currently, it can scrape the following keywords:
 * prints
 * drawing-and-illustration
 * painting